-Güley Bor, LLM’17, will work in Iraq with Yazda on the Yazidi Genocide Documentation Project.
+Güley Bor, LLM’17, worked in Iraq with Yazda on the Yazidi Genocide Documentation Project.

 (Fellowship mentors: Salma Waheedi, Clinical Instructor, International Human Rights Clinic; Sareta Ashraph, Barrister, Garden Court Chambers; and Orly Stern, Senior Fellow, Harvard Humanitarian Initiative)

-Catherine Cooper, JD’14, will work in Myanmar with Justice Base on advocacy to end discrimination and violence against ethnic minorities, particularly the Rohingya.
+Catherine Cooper, JD’14, worked in Myanmar with Justice Base on advocacy to end discrimination and violence against ethnic minorities.

 (Fellowship mentors: Yee Htun, Clinical Instructor, International Human Rights Clinic; Jason Gelbort, Legal Consultant, Myanmar; and Anjali Mohan, Country Director, Justice Base, Myanmar)

-Lisa Dicker, JD’17, will work in Turkey with the Public International Law & Policy Group on the Syria negotiations team.
+Lisa Dicker, JD’17, worked in Turkey with the Public International Law & Policy Group on the Syria negotiations team.

 (Fellowship mentors: Bonnie Docherty, Associate Director, Armed Conflict and Civilian Protection, Harvard Law School; Sasha Pippenger, Adviser, Centre for Humanitarian Dialogue; and Danae Paterson, of PILPG)